 Save the Children is an incredible organization.
 Dedicated to ensuring every child, everywhere, has a healthy start, they provide kids with the opportunity to learn and remain protected from harm.
 They are a top-rated non-profit organization.
 In 2015, they reached more than 2.8 million children in 23 of the neediest countries around the world.
 And 87 percent of all Save the Children expenditures go directly to program services.

 State backpacks are fun and stylish.
 Best of all, the company was created to address the immediate needs of American children.
-Through their #WhatDoWeTellTheKids initiative, for each backpack purchased, a bag filled with essential “tools for success” is hand-delivered to a US child in need.
+For every State bag purchased, they support American children and families in need … in the ways they need it most.

 These sustainably-sourced magnetic wooden blocks come in a vibrant assortment of colors and rank among our favorite Christmas presents for kids.
-For every tree harvested by the company, they plant 983 more to replace it.
+For every tree harvested by the company, Tegu plants 12 trees in Honduras.
 Tegu remains committed to fostering positive social impact through business.
 They’ve brought humane working conditions to their Central American location, including a living wage and long-term career growth and development.
 They’ve also partnered locally to provide education for the children of employees at the Tegucigalpa City Dump.

 Yoobi’s art and school supplies come in the vibrant colors of the rainbow.
 From pencils to paints, glitter to stickers, they’ve got everything your kids need for hours of inspiration and creation.
 And with every purchase of Yoobi products, you give back to underprivileged schools!
 Yoobi works with the Kids in Need Foundation to provide essential supplies to classrooms across the US.
 To date, they’ve positively impacted millions of students in high-need areas around the country.

 Handcrafted by artisans around the world, Pura Vida’s line of colorful handmade bracelets will delight your school-aged kids.
+(Check out their Disney Princess Collection for fun ideas.)
 A synthesis of friendship and charm bracelets, they come in a wide variety of hues and designs.
 But no two bracelets are alike.
 The proceeds from their Charity Collection bracelet sales will fund non-profits around the world.
-So far, they’ve donated more than $1.9 million to more than 175 charities around the world.
+So far, they’ve donated more than $4 million to 200+ charities around the world.